The Top Adjustable Bed Frame: Amerisleep

 Golden Rest offers five lines of adjustable beds with multiple models in each line: Supernal, Companion, Floor Hugger, Night Rider and Valiant.
 Within each line are different models with varying attributes.

 They scored in average ranges on all aspects we looked, with 3.0/5 in every category.
-Ratings were mixed as many people found health benefits in the beds, but limited longevity and higher prices had negative effects.
+Ratings seem mixed as many people found health benefits in the beds, but limited longevity and higher prices held negative effects.
 The more industrial/clinical look of the bases can also be unpleasing to some buyers.

-Goldenrest’s warranty coverage last 1 year for adjustable beds, which is average for full coverage but far below average for prorated coverage, which typically extends around 20 years.
+Goldenrest’s warranty coverage last 1 year for adjustable beds, average for full coverage but far below average for prorated coverage, which typically extends around 20 years.

 #6) Craftmatic – 2.7/5

-Overall their brand reviews tend to be pretty mixed, with nearly equal numbers of people liking the beds as disliking them.
-The 2.5/5 review average is due to pricing, durability and transparency issues though pros did include mentions of health benefits.
+Overall their brand reviews prove pretty mixed, with nearly equal numbers of people liking the beds as disliking them.
+The 2.5/5 review average results from pricing, durability and transparency issues though pros did include mentions of health benefits.

 They ranked lower in durability than most other brands, and warranties include only 1 year full coverage and limited lifetime motor parts coverage.
 Some reviewers also note a dislike for the “hospital” look of some of the bases.